Frantzdy Pierrot: International career

 Pierrot was called up to the 40-man provisional squad for the 2019 CONCACAF Gold Cup.
 He was included in the final squad.

 Pierrot was called up to the 35-man provisional squad for the 2023 CONCACAF Gold Cup.
 He was also included in the reduced 28 player squad.
 Pierrot was included in the final squad.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Pierrot was born in Haiti, but grew up in Massachusetts in the United States where he attended Melrose High School.
 His younger brother Frantz Pierrot is also a professional footballer.
 Pierrot is an American citizen.